What Does Collision Insurance Cover?

 #2: Your Deductible Amount

-Consider the deductible you’d have to pay in the event of an accident.
-Your deductible amount is the amount of cash you pay out of pocket before your collision insurance comes into play.
+Your deductible is the amount of cash you must pay out-of-pocket before your collision insurance kicks in.

 #3: Your Financial Situation

-Example 2: Image another scenario: Your parked car is damaged by a hit-and-run driver.
-Collision insurance covers the repair costs even when the responsible party is unidentified.
+• Example 2: Your parked car is damaged by a hit-and-run driver.
+Collision insurance covers the restoration costs even when the responsible party is unidentified.

 Is It Worth Getting Collision Coverage for an Older Vehicle?

-Insurance premiums for newer vehicles can be high.
-You may be thinking: "Since I have an older vehicle, I should not have collision and comprehensive insurance, right?"
+Insurance premiums for newer vehicles can be high, leading some to think, "Since I have an older vehicle, I should skip it."

-Your vehicle's age that doesn’t mean you should automatically skip collision coverage.
+However, your vehicle's age doesn’t mean you should automatically skip coverage.
+Ask yourself:

-• Can you afford to replace your vehicle if it’s totalled?
+1. Can you afford to replace your vehicle tomorrow if it is totaled?

-• Are you okay with taking the risk of a major expense if you're found at fault for a collision?
+3. Are you okay with taking the financial risk of a major expense?

 Conclusion